markshames27/vibe-mockup/idea-refinement.md

 I will provide a completed Lean Canvas in a structured format that you can reference throughout your project.

-## Saving Your Progress
+## Automatic Save to GitHub

+After completing your Lean Canvas, I will **automatically save your work to GitHub**.

+I will:
+1. Clone or update the vibe-mockup repository
+2. Create a project directory named after your idea
+3. Save your Lean Canvas as `lean-canvas.md`
+4. Commit and push to GitHub
+5. **Report which files were uploaded** and provide the GitHub URL

-At any point, you can save your work to GitHub by typing:
+You can also manually save at any point by typing:

 ```
 save session
 ```

-I will create a project directory, save your Lean Canvas, and commit it to the repository.

 ## Next Steps

-Once complete, move to the user-flow-visualization skill to map out how users interact with your product.
+Once complete and saved, move to the user-flow-visualization skill to map out how users interact with your product.